Call us: 10am – 6pm ET

 1. Enable Wi-Fi Hotspot.

 2. Set SSID and Password.
-To make the network invisible to other devices, check the Hidden mode box.
-Click SAVE button.
+To make the network invisible to other devices, select Hidden mode.
+Click Save.

 3. Use these details to connect to the Hotspot from another device.